"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Food is simultaneously used for body maintenance (engine oil) and energy production.
 But you can probably change the proportions!
 (For example, less energy and more maintenance.)

-- Cars have separate oil tanks designed to lubricate the engine, so we do not consider oil as available energy.
+Cars have separate oil tanks designed to lubricate the engine, so we do not consider oil as available energy.
 The human body has a similar need for natural emulsified oils/fats for maintenance, but there is no separate container; it uses a mechanism of routing the required nutrients and is suitable for regeneration.
-Long-term care and tissue regeneration are not utilized as much as available energy in a vehicle.
+Long-term care and tissue regeneration are not utilized as much as the available energy in a vehicle.

 The insulin hormone: Link: Insulin (Wikipedia)